 First, we need to consider what the designer intended the lens to be used for.
 Hayashi-san's choices as to how to balance the various aberration corrections and performance at certain focal lengths play to the strengths of the normal-to-portrait focal range of this lens.
 Portraits tend to be shot at closer distances, so he chose to under-correct for spherical aberration at closer focusing distances, particularly from 90mm and up.
 The result?
 Smoother out-of-focus rendering and transitions at most focal lengths at those distances.
 It's like he knew that the lens should be used that way, or something ;-).
 No, it's not a creamy-dreamy bokeh machine, but it does very nicely for my eyes, especially from 105 - 135mm.
 F/3.5 or 4 makes for a great portrait aperture setting.

 Zooms, even modern ones, cannot maintain identical performance at all focal lengths.
 And this is even more noticeable with lenses of the 50-135's vintage.
 But, again, this lens does remarkably well at maintaining a consistent look across the focal length range.
 While flare wide-open does increase as you move from 50 -135mm, stopping down to f/4 or 5.6 provides uniform rendering and contrast.
 Best landscape performance is to be had at f/11 at all focal lengths.
+The 50-135/3.5 is also a parfocal lens, meaning that it maintains focus as it is zoomed, rather than varifocal (focus shifts as you zoom, requiring refocusing once the desired zoom setting is achieved).

 While the Yamaji formula did not take still photography by storm, it did become the standard for zoom lenses used for TV and video production.
 And, while this feature was probably far from Hayashi's mind, a unique characteristic of the 50-135/3.5 AI-s is on the lips of hybrid-shooters and videographers of today: Focus Breathing.